BGXpress Framework Introduction

 DMS (Device Management Service) is used to retrieve available firmware for BGX.
 There is a module built into BGXpress.framework that supports the operations of retrieving a list of the available firmware for your BGX and loading the firmware onto your mobile device.

-In order to use DMS to obtain firmware updates using your app, you should obtain a
+To use DMS to obtain firmware updates using your app, you should obtain a

 DMS_API_KEY from Silicon Labs by emailing email@example.com@firstname.lastname@example.org..email@example.com.
 Note that this address is to be used to request secure tokens only.
-For technical support questions, please submit your question to https://www.silabs.com/support.
+For technical support questions, submit your question to https://www.silabs.com/support.
 This key can be used by both your Android and iOS apps.
 It should however be specific to your company and/or product.

 BGXpress.framework can be used to update the firmware on BGX devices using a firmware image retrieved through DMS.
-Your app can register to receive notifications about the progress of the OTA update process in order to display status/progress of the update to the user.
+Your app can register to receive notifications about the progress of the OTA update process to display status/progress of the update to the user.